jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/differences-between-sast-sca-dast/index.md

 It is not a secret
-that commercial static application security testing tools generate reports that contain high rates of false positives (lies).
+that commercial static application security testing tools generate reports that contain high rates of false positives.
 This is why human verification is always needed.
 Experts are responsible for reviewing the results to determine if they are real issues.
 So,
-the deployment of these tools should be done along with manual work.
+the deployment of SAST tools should be done along with manual work.
 Manual SAST is done
 by security testers who understand the application's context